The Iconic Icelandic Wool Sweater: An Invented Cultural Statement

 Árnason thinks that lopapeysa “appeals greatly to the disillusioned and globalised 21st Century traveller.”
 In a time where clothes that celebrate authentic craftsmanship and tradition (even “invented culture” as is the case with the lopapeysa) are a bit harder to find, he makes a point.
 But if you dig a little deeper and know where to look, this great work can still be found.

-Delve deeper into the fascinating world of wool and fashion by reading our article, “The Hidden Powers of a Sheep” in Craftsmanship Quarterly.
+Delve deeper into the fascinating world of wool and fashion by reading our article, “The Hidden Powers of a Sheep” in Craftsmanship Magazine.